 When you discover the much awaited new fragrance for women by Chanel, Gabrielle Chanel, inhaling it first from the bottle's nozzle, you know its personality is going to play out in the nuances of the composition as a clear linkage to Coco Mademoiselle can be detected.

-The No.5 might still be the most legendary of Chanel fragrances, yet Lidl knows its practical-minded customer base and opted for a perfume of and in the city.
-Once upon a time, No.5 would be distributed by vending machines, in squirts.
-It is however more natural today to turn to a Coco Mademoiselle redux for Lidl because it benefits from the bland, blending effect of smelling it on the working force.
-It is a Chanel perfume which has learned to leave pretense at the doors of the Parisian métro system, from our vantage point.
+The No.5 might still be the most legendary of Chanel fragrances, yet Lidl knows its practical-minded customer base and opted for a perfume of-and-in-the-city.
+Once upon a time, No.5 used to be distributed by vending machines, in squirts.
+It is however more natural today to turn to a Coco Mademoiselle redux for Lidl because it benefits from the bland and blending effect of smelling it on the working force.
+It is a Chanel perfume which has learned to leave pretense at the doors of the Parisian métro system, from a certain vantage point.

 One could go on about the quality of mass-market perfumes benefiting from the economy of scale, but here is not the place.
 Besides, and let's now focus on that, Chanel is visibly trying to do the reverse with Gabrielle Chanel: reclaim the aura of luxury that should unambiguously emanate from a Chanel scent over a Lidl copy-cat.

-There is something inherently conventional about this approach. but luxury is not necessarily innovative.
+There is something inherently conventional about this approach.
+But luxury is not necessarily innovative.
 In fact, here at TSS, we tend to categorize so-called "luxury fragrances" as expensive yet classical, ideal versions of well-known formulae.
 Luxury is sometimes just about being better, not creative.

-The Chanel + Lidl PR snaffu is now not a fall into the abyss of the mass-market but rather a way out of it to get to the top of the market, the luxury segment.
+The Chanel + Lidl PR snaffu is now not a fall into the abyss of the mass-market, but rather a way out of it to get to the top of the market, the luxury segment.
 A 100 ml flacon of Gabrielle Chanel is priced at 137€.
 The Lidl juice around 4€.
-Gabrielle C. always aimed for the best - and the best in the luxury world is expensive.
+Gabrielle Chanel always aimed for the best - and the best in the luxury world is expensive.
 In nature, air, water are the most precious of substances for human life and are not commodified to reflect that fact, fortunately.
 Yes, some people do sell air and even more people, water, or clean those elements, but snobbery is kept at low levels.
 Not so for perfume.
 You are taught to think that expensive means good.
 Good in fact cannot be cheap.
-But actually, yes, even in perfume land, a good scent can be cheap and a bad scent expensive.
+But actually, yes, even in perfume land, a good scent can be cheap - and a bad scent expensive.

 The composition by Olivier Polge has been designed to make an effect in the air around you rather than be bold and arresting.
 It is the more qualitative version of a familiar scent which has been furthermore studied to feel a bit indefinite so as to let your own skin express itself.
 Per Chanel's rhetorics, it is about not fitting in, being rebellious, unruly, that is, being yourself, like the brand founder.
 But here again, we are treated to a mass-market code: vagueness.
 This indefinite quality is sought after in this line of business because you want to reach out to most people.